-My Project Summary, Project Proposal, Bio and/or C/V are longer than the length stated in the guidelines.
+My Project Description, Project Proposal, and/or Bio are longer than the length stated in the guidelines.
 Can I still submit it/them?

-What format should I save my digital images?
+What format should I use to save my digital images?

-You should submit JPEG images saved with maximum quality compression with a long dimension of at least 1500 pixels, sRGB color space.
+You should submit 72 dpi JPG images saved with maximum quality compression with a long dimension of at least 1500 pixels, sRGB color space.

 Can I enter if I live outside of the U.S.?

 Yes.
 Except where prohibited by law, international applications can be submitted, and in fact are encouraged.